Compare/contrast the Character Sheet for the source anime

 - Superpowered Evil Side: To Marik.

-- Terms of Endangerment: He gives nicknames for most of the cast and uses them almost exclusively in place of their name.
-Does not make his death threats any less threatening.
+- He gives nicknames for most of the cast and uses them almost exclusively in place of their name.
+It does not make his death threats any less threatening.

 Joey: What happens when my life points reach zero?